lucas-homer/cohort-002-skill-building/exercises/06-memory-project-work/06.03-episodic-memory-from-conversations/explainer/readme.md

 <!-- VIDEO -->

 Let's create a function that analyzes conversations and generates summaries for episodic memory.

+Recommendation: hand-code this commit.
+This is new ground.

 ### Steps To Complete